Relationship of Command

 Relationship of Command is the third studio album by American post-hardcore band At the Drive-In, released on September 12, 2000.
 The album combines an aggressive edge with a melodic drive, harmonious, emotive vocals, and surreal lyrics.
 While it continues in the alternative style of At the Drive-In's previous albums, Relationship of Command is seen as a more well-rounded album than its predecessors.
 Initially received positively by critics, the album is now seen not only as one of the most influential post-hardcore albums of the 2000s, but also as one of the most accomplished recent works in the wider rock spectrum.
 Relationship of Command was voted twelfth out of 100 in the Albums of the Decade by NME, and the 37th most influential album of all time by Kerrang!.
+It was the band's final album to feature founding guitarist Jim Ward.

 Background and recording

 Relationship of Command was recorded over a seven-week period starting on January 17, 2000, following a tour supporting Rage Against the Machine.
 The album was recorded at the Indigo Ranch Studios, in Malibu, California, and was produced by Ross Robinson and mixed by Andy Wallace.
 Known for his unorthodox production methods, Robinson at one point took bass player Paul Hinojos for a drive in his SUV through the hills of Malibu to get his adrenaline going prior to recording.
 He also brought Iggy Pop to the studio for a guest appearance; Omar Rodriguez commented: "[Ross] had been talking to Iggy because they were gonna work together.
 I don't know if they ever did, but they'd sort of been chatting, so Ross had passed him our previous records and he liked them.
 So, of course I brought up the idea, "Why not [have Iggy] come and do something on the album?"
 Ross mentioned it to Iggy, and he was completely open to it.
 He came down to the studio for a whole day in which he sang [on "Rolodex Propaganda"] and did the ransom note [on "Enfilade"]."

+In 2010, Rodriguez stated that he felt the album was “ruined by the mix”, calling it “plastic” and said he did not feel it captured the band’s true energy.